TimeMaster18/Project-Rechained/README.md

 ### Coming Next
-- Fix Health scaling to the other heroes
-- Skins and Dyes for the other heroes
-- Guardian loadouts for the other heroes
-- Customizable loadouts for the other heroes
 - Save multiple loadouts with names
 - Share loadouts with other players
-- Improve UX

 ### Known Problems
 - UI of the launcher is simple
-- Unchained meter not showing properly after first activation (only visual)
+- Unchained meter (right side of screen) stuck after first activation (only visual)
+  - The **indicator over the hero icon at the bottom left of the screen works correctly**
 - Crogon Keep textures are black
 - Spawn position can be a bit off
 - Decoy icon doesn't change with tier